raynamharris/Shell_Intro_for_Transcriptomics/README.md

 # Introduction to the Unix Shell for Transcriptomics
 By Rayna Harris
-Initialized February 15, 2015
+Initialized February 15, 2016
-Last updated February 23, 2015
+Last updated June 22, 2016

 The Unix shell has been around longer than most of its users have been alive.
 It has survived so long because it’s a powerful tool that allows people to do complex things with just a few keystrokes.
 More importantly, it helps them combine existing programs in new ways and automate repetitive tasks so that they don’t have to type the same things over and over again.
 Use of the shell is fundamental to using a wide range of other powerful tools and computing resources including “high-performance computing (HPC)” supercomputers.
 These lessons will start you on a path towards using these resources effectively.